bhctest123/soberlivingappcom-new/src/content/blog/are-you-a-good-candidate-for-behave-healths-sober-living-startup-program.md

 ---
-title: 'Sober Living App - Are You a Good Candidate for Behave Health''s Sober Living Startup Program?'
+title: 'Are You a Good Candidate for Behave Health''s Sober Living Startup Program?'
 description: "Have you always dreamed of opening your own sober living home?
 Welcome.
 You’re in the right place."
 date: 2024-02-27
 author: "Ben Weiss"